turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 - providing promise results to callbacks
 - simulating promise failures

-The NEAR Rust SDK does not provide any such ability and the NEAR team suggests using NEAR Rust SDK simulation tests for testing cross contract calls.
+The NEAR Rust SDK does not provide any such ability and the NEAR team suggests using NEAR Rust SDK simulation test framework for testing cross contract calls.
 Simulation tests are great, but they are ***very*** slow to run.
-On my beefy laptop running with 24 cores (3rd Gen AMD® Ryzen™ 9 PRO 3900: 3.1 up to 4.3 GHz - 12 Cores - 24 Threads) and 64 GB RAM, it takes on the order of minutes to run simple cross contract simulation tests.
-That's a blocker for me and kills productivity.
+On my beefy laptop running with 24 cores and 64 GB RAM, it takes on the order of minutes to run simple cross contract simulation tests.
+That's a blocker for me because it kills productivity.
+The simulation test framework is not designed to be used for unit testing.
+It serves a different purpose, which we'll revisit in future tutorials.

 #### Necessity is the mother of invention ...
 To be able to inject promise results into unit tests, I decoupled the contract code from the `near_sdk::env` through a